 Exhibition Marketing and Reception Planning

-All promotional materials must go through the UHCL Office of University Communications for approval.
-You will need to send a proof of your design to firstname.lastname@example.org before printing to ensure compliance with university branding guidelines, which you can review on https://www.uhcl.edu/brand-guide/.
+All promotional materials must go through the UHCL Marketing and Communications for approval.
+You will need to send a proof of your design to firstname.lastname@example.org before printing to ensure compliance with university branding guidelines.
 Event notifications should contain the sentence: “Any person needing an accommodation for a disability in order to participate should contact the UHCL ADA Coordinator at 281-283-2648 at least one week prior to the event to arrange for the accommodation.”

-To request an official UHCL press release about your exhibition, submit your show details to https://www.uhcl.edu/news-events/story-idea at least four weeks before the event to allow for maximum publicity.
+Request news coverage about your exhibition.
+Submit your show details to at least four weeks before the event to allow for maximum publicity.